kvvloten/debian-install_custom-partitioner/README.md

 - Install a webserver e.g. Apache, configure it for http on port 80.
 - Make a directory for the deploy code available via a webserver at `http://<HOST-FQDN>/deploy`.
+- Since the files `domain_info` and `hosts/*` contain sensitive information, make sure only authorized hosts can access the deploy webpages!
 - Copy the directory structure in `preseed_example` in the webdirectory, the picture below provides some details per file or directory.

 ```